odoo/documentation/general/odoo_basics/choose_language.rst

 Change another user's language
 ==============================

-Odoo also gives you the possibility for each user to choose his preferred language.
+Twenty20 also gives you the possibility for each user to choose his preferred language.

 To change the language for a different user, choose :menuselection:`Users --> Users`